 Though having empathy doesn’t imbue you with the power to read minds, it does get you on the right path.
 When you have empathy, you’re more able to understand where a customer is coming from, which should help you understand their problem quicker.

 Let’s take a look at Buffer, a social media management company as an example.
 Buffer prioritizes customer empathy in their approach to customer service.
 They understand that managing social media can be stressful and time-consuming, and they aim to make the process as easy and enjoyable as possible for their customers.

 Buffer sets the bar high when it comes to customer service – they don’t just sit back and wait for questions and issues, but instead demonstrate their empathy by proactively checking in on customers.
 They’re always ready with a friendly greeting around the clock, while clear communication allows customers to stay up-to-date on account developments or potential problems.

 What’s more, is that this focus isn’t one-sided; through building strong relationships with their clients, an uplifting atmosphere of mutual support is created.
 And I believe that’s what’s called a win-win!

 Did you know the better someone gets along with their doctor, the better health outcomes they have?
 On the surface, how well someone gets along with their doctor may seem trivial but if you think about it more, the more it makes sense.

-The real reason it improves health outcomes is because the more someone likes and trusts their physician, the more likely they are to be open about any health issues they’re facing.
-Though most of us aren’t dealing with life and death situations, there’s still a lot of benefit to getting deeper insights from customers.
+The real reason it improves health outcomes is that, the more someone likes and trusts their physician, the more likely they are to be open about any health issues they’re facing.
+Though most of us aren’t dealing with life-and-death situations, there’s still a lot of benefit to getting deeper insights from customers.

 When you employ customer empathy, just like with physicians, you’re showing you’re trustworthy.
 It doesn’t take a grand gesture either.
 Asking specific questions about their life and relating your own experiences back to them is a great way to start.